BonBon-exchange/bonbon-browser/README.md

 Prettier is configured to format on save.
 Typos/spelling errors have a blue underline.

 For words that are not typos but have a blue underline, you can right click and choose 'Spelling > Add words to CSpell configuration'.
-If it is a non-English word choose 'Spelling > Ignore', this helps keep things tidy.
+If it is a non-English word (such a those in language folders) choose 'Spelling > Ignore', this helps keeps things separate and tidy.

 <!-- LICENSE -->